Medieval and early modern Africa: Mali

+Amid a Malian mansa's attempt to coerce the empire back into financial shape after the lacklustre premiership of his predecessor, Mali's northwestern-most province broke away to form the Jolof Empire and the Serer kingdoms.
+Wolof tradition holds that the empire was founded by the wise Ndiadiane Ndiaye, and it later absorbed neighbouring kingdoms to form a confederacy of the Wolof kingdoms of Jolof, Cayor, Baol, and Waalo, and the Serer kingdoms of Sine and Saloum.
+In Mali after the death of Musa II in 1387, vicious conflict ensued within the Keita dynasty.
+In the 14th century Yatenga attacked and sacked Timbuktu and Oualata.
+The internal conflict weakened Mali's central authority.
+This provided an opportunity for the previously subdued Tuareg tribal confederations in the Sahara to rebel.
+Over the next few decades they captured the main trading cities of Timbuktu, Oualata, Nema, and possibly Gao, with some tribes forming the north-eastern Sultanate of Agadez, and with them all usurping Mali's dominance over the trans-Saharan trade.

 Although the salt and gold trade continued to be important to the Mali Empire, agriculture and pastoralism was also critical.
 The growing of sorghum, millet, and rice was a vital function.
 On the northern borders of the Sahel, grazing cattle, sheep, goats, and camels were major activities.
 Mande society was organize around the village and land.
 A cluster of villages was called a kafu, ruled by a farma.
 The farma paid tribute to the mansa.
 A dedicated army of elite cavalry and infantry maintained order, commanded by the royal court.
 A formidable force could be raised from tributary regions, if necessary.

 Conversion to Islam was a gradual process.
 The power of the mansa depended on upholding traditional beliefs and a spiritual foundation of power.
 Sundiata initially kept Islam at bay.
 Later mansas were devout Muslims but still acknowledged traditional deities and took part in traditional rituals and festivals, which were important to the Mande.
 Islam became a court religion under Sundiata's son Uli I (1225–1270).
 Mansa Uli made a pilgrimage to Mecca, becoming recognized within the Muslim world.
 The court was staffed with literate Muslims as secretaries and accountants.
 Muslim traveller Ibn Battuta left vivid descriptions of the empire.

-Mali reached the peak of its power and extent in the 14th century, when Mansa Musa (1312–1337) made his famous hajj to Mecca with 500 slaves, each holding a bar of gold worth 500 mitqals.
-Mansa Musa's hajj devalued gold in Mamluk Egypt for a decade.
-He made a great impression on the minds of the Muslim and European world.
-He invited scholars and architects like Ishal al-Tuedjin (al-Sahili) to further integrate Mali into the Islamic world.

-The Mali Empire saw an expansion of learning and literacy.
-In 1285, Sakura, a freed slave, usurped the throne.
-This mansa drove the Tuareg out of Timbuktu and established it as a center of learning and commerce.
-The book trade increased, and book copying became a very respectable and profitable profession.
-Timbuktu and Djenné became important centers of learning within the Islamic world.